-These parallels exist for at least seven major New Testament figures: Jesus, Joseph, Simon-Peter, Paul, John the Baptist, John the Apostle, and Judas.
+These parallels exist for at least eight major New Testament figures: Jesus, Joseph, Simon-Peter, Paul, John the Baptist, John the Apostle, James the Just, and Judas.

 The relationships discussed here may have been difficult to see because many Old and New Testament figures who had the same Hebrew name have different names in English, for example, Jesus and Joshua, and James and Jacob.
 Usually this is because many New Testament names were translated first from Hebrew into Greek and then from Greek into English while Old Testament names were translated directly from Hebrew into English.

 This foreshadowing or typology maybe a miracle or prophesy.
-This provides evidence or proof that God is behind the Bible.
+This provides evidence that God is behind the Bible.

 But, don't just take their word or mine.
 Check it out and decide for yourself.
-You can tell me what you think in my guest book, e-mail or publicly humiliate me on Reddit..
+You can tell me what you think in my e-mail or publicly humiliate me on Reddit..

 The parallels involving Doubting Thomas and the three sets of twins mentioned in the Bible are perhaps the most impressive example of foreshadowing or typology.
 In each case the Bible discusses human twins a hand or an arm was examined to determine someone's status or identity.
 The pattern is clear in the Doubting Thomas story (John 20:24-29).
 The name Thomas means twin and the Bible says that Thomas was called the twin.
 The other apostles told Thomas that Christ had risen from the dead.
 Thomas said he would not believe unless he put his fingers in the nail holes.
 Christ appeared to Thomas and the other disciples and offered his hands to Thomas, who made an immediate profession of faith, "My Lord and My God."